dceejay/RedMap/README.md

  - **speed** : combined with bearing, draws a vector.
  - **bearing** : combined with speed, draws a vector.
  - **accuracy** : combined with bearing, draws a polygon of possible direction.
+ - **lineColor** : CSS color name or #rrggbb value for bearing line or accuracy polygon
  - **icon** : <a href="https://fontawesome.com/v4.7.0/icons/" target="mapinfo">font awesome</a> icon name.
  - **iconColor** : Standard CSS colour name or #rrggbb hex value.
  - **SIDC** : NATO symbology code (instead of icon).
 See below.